Bad to the Bone: Music video

 The video intercuts a live performance by Thorogood and his band with footage of him entering a pool hall and challenging Bo Diddley to a game.
-Word of the challenge quickly spreads throughout the neighborhood, and a spectator brings pool player Willie Mosconi from an adjoining boxing gym where he is watching a fight.
+Word of the challenge quickly spreads throughout the neighborhood, and a spectator brings in pool player Willie Mosconi from an adjoining boxing gym where he is watching a fight.
 Mosconi wagers a large sum of money on Diddley, and the game lasts several hours, with Thorogood gaining the advantage.

 As the video ends, Thorogood attempts to sink the 8-ball but leaves it sitting at the edge of a pocket.
-He grins and flicks ashes onto the floor from a cigar he has been smoking throughout the game, causing just enough of a disturbance to sink the ball, and the children gathered outside the pool hall celebrate his victory.
+He grins and flicks ashes onto the floor from a cigar he has been smoking throughout the game, causing just enough of a disturbance to sink the ball, and a group of children gathered outside the pool hall celebrate his victory.

 The music video was directed and produced by Mark Robinson.

 Critical reception

 "Bad to the Bone" was received positively by critics.
 Author Jim Beviglia opined that despite the song not landing on the Hot 100 chart, it "outstrips all other 80s songs in terms of the way it has essentially become cultural shorthand".
 The song eventually became their signature song, being performed at every concert.